Salzburg: Religious conflict

 On 31 October 1731, the 214th anniversary of the 95 Theses, Archbishop Count Leopold Anton von Firmian signed an Edict of Expulsion, the Emigrationspatent, directing all Protestant citizens to recant their non-Catholic beliefs.
 21,475 citizens refused to recant their beliefs and were expelled from Salzburg.
 Most of them accepted an offer by King Friedrich Wilhelm I of Prussia, travelling the length and breadth of Germany to their new homes in East Prussia.
 The rest settled in other Protestant states in Europe and the British colonies in America.

 Illuminism

-In 1772–1803, under archbishop Hieronymus Graf von Colloredo, Salzburg was a center of late Illuminism.
+In 1772–1803, under archbishop Hieronymus Graf von Colloredo, Salzburg was a centre of late Illuminism.
 Colloredo is known for being one of the main employers of Wolfgang Amadeus Mozart.
 Colloredo often had arguments with Mozart, and he dismissed him by saying, Soll er doch gehen, ich brauche ihn nicht!
 (He should go; I don't need him!).
 Mozart left Salzburg for Vienna in 1781 with his family, although his father Leopold stayed behind, as he had a close relationship with Colloredo.